 This was the first and only South Pole Marathon conducted by ANI (their event logo is at left).
+It occurred on 21 January 2002.
 The original plans were to continue the event annually, but that did not happen, perhaps in part due to the difficulties encountered.
 A few years later it was reincarnated as the Antarctic Ice Marathon, conducted annually since 2005-06 at Patriot Hills (and now Union Glacier).
 The expedition leader/ race coordinator for ANI was Doug Stoup.

 Originally there were six participants: Richard Donovan (age 35, Galway, Ireland, who was embarking on a plan to run 7 marathons on all 7 continents in 2002), Ute Grüner (55, Bonn, Germany, the only woman participant--she'd never run a marathon before but had been in a skiing expedition across Greenland); Dean Karnazes (38, San Francisco, CA, perhaps the favorite, he'd done many ultramarathons including solo completion of the 199-mile Providian Relay normally run by a 12-person team), Don Kern (45 Martin, MI, who'd completed 67 marathons), and Brent Weigner (52, Cheyenne, WY, another seasoned ultramarathon runner), and Raphael (Rafi) Rottgen (29, a German living in London).
 The original plans were to fly from PA to PH on 4 January 2002 for 2 nights, fly to the starting point 26.2 miles from Pole on the 6th, run the marathon on the 8th, and end up back in PA by the 11th.
 Of course that didn't work out.
 They ended up arriving at PH late in the evening of 7 January (times on this page are Chilean/PH daylight saving time, UTC-3, or 16 hours behind Pole/NZ time).
 Their flights to the starting point got cancelled several times due to weather...the group stayed at PH until the 17th...by this time Rafi had to cancel out and try to get home, as he'd missed too much work already.
 The other 5 participants and guides flew south; after stops at the Thiel refueling site and at Pole, they reached camp near the starting point after midnight on the 17th.